Red-rumped parrot

-The red-rumped parrot (Psephotus haematonotus), also known as the red-backed parrot or grass parrot, is a common bird of south-eastern Australia, particularly in the Murray-Darling Basin.
+The red-rumped parrot (Psephotus haematonotus), also known as the red-backed parrot or grass parrot, is a medium-sized broad-tailed parrot endemic to open woodland in south-eastern Australia, particularly in the Murray-Darling Basin.
+It is a highly sexually dimorphic species, with the adult female mainly being a greyish olive-green with lighter underparts and the adult male predominantly being a brightly coloured green and gold with various shades of blue on the wings.
+Only the adult male possesses the red rump that gives the species its common name.

+It is commonly found in open, grassy habitats, both in natural open woodland and in man-made environments such as paddocks, fields, parks and gardens.
+It has adapted well to rural and suburban areas and is commonly observed foraging on the ground for a variety of seeds.

-Taxonomy
+Taxonomy and naming

 The red-rumped parrot was described by John Gould in 1838 as Platycercus haematonotus from a specimen collected in New South Wales.
-He felt it was intermediate between the genera Platycercus and Nanodes, placing it in the former.
+He felt it was intermediate between the genera Platycercus and the now obsolete genus Nanodes, placing it in the former.
 He gave it its species name on account of its red rump.
+Gould later reclassified it as Psephotus haematonotus in his book, Birds of Australia, Volume 5.

 It is the type species for the genus Psephotus.
 It was long presumed to be closely related to the mulga parrot, however analysis of multiple genetic material shows it to be an early offshoot of a group containing the genera Platycercus and Barnardius.
 Hence all other species in the genus have been moved to the new genus Psephotellus, leaving the red-rumped parrot as the sole member in the now monotypic genus.

+The species name derives from Ancient Greek psephotos, meaning "inlaid with pebbles".
+The specific epithet haematonotus stems from Greek haimato, meaning "blood" and noton meaning "back".